• English

 Quick view

-The image may show a bowl of cooked Parmal rice or a pile of uncooked rice grains.
-Parmal rice is known for its versatility and adaptability in various culinary preparations.
+The image may show a bowl of cooked sticky rice or a pile of uncooked rice grains.
+Sticky rice is a staple in many Southeast Asian cuisines, particularly in dishes such as Thai sticky rice, sticky rice desserts, and sushi.

 Rice

-About Black Rice
+About Sticky Rice

 Quick view